pcm720/nhddl/README.md

 #### MX4SIO

+MX4SIO support requires explicit configuration due to conflicts with memory cards and MMCE devices.
-To skip all other devices, `mode: mx4sio` must be present in `nhddl.yaml`.
+`mode: mx4sio` must be present in `nhddl.yaml` on __the memory card__ for MX4SIO to work.

+Note that __MMCE devices will not be available__ when this mode is enabled.

 #### USB